 Transportation in Cliffs of the Neuse State Park

-Cliffs of the Neuse State Park is located in the southeastern section of Wayne County known as Seven Springs.
-It is on the NC Birding Trail and the Wayne County Paddle Trails.
-The park is 14 miles southeast of Goldsboro on NC 111.
+Cliffs of the Neuse State Park is located in the southeastern section of North Carolina in an area known as Seven Springs.
+Seven Springs is located along the North Carolina Birding Trail and the Wayne County Paddle Trails.
+The park is 14 miles southeast of Goldsboro on NC-111 and is easy to access by rig or car no matter where you are coming from.
+Some of the roads leading into the park are narrow and winding, so drive carefully, especially if you are pulling a camper or driving a large campervan.

-The park is easy to access by rig or car.
-Local roads in the park will lead you to whatever location you want within the park, from the visitor center to the campgrounds and trailheads.
-The hiking trails in the park are well interconnected to make it possible to explore the features of the park.
+Local roads will lead you to whatever location you want within the park, from the Visitor Center to the campgrounds and trailheads.
+The hiking trails are well connected to make it possible to explore the unique features of the park on foot.
 No restrictions are set for driving within the park so you will be able to move around with much ease whether in your trailer or campervan.
 Parking spaces are available close to all the recreational spots in the park.
 They are spacious and can be accessed by persons with disabilities.
-The parking lot at the museum gives access to four of the parks hiking trails.

 Campgrounds and parking in Cliffs of the Neuse State Park